-It was fall of 1999 when Lara and I moved to Texas.
+It was fall when Lara and I moved to Texas.
 We were twenty-two and we packed up her old-but-reliable car.
 Loading and overflowing the trunk and backseat with our vital and unnecessary crap.

 This is Lara.

 Lara and I have known each other since we were thirteen.
 In some ways, we haven’t changed at all.
 In some ways, it was like two thirteen-year-olds taking a road trip.
-That’s how exciting it was.
-Like someone had given our younger selves the keys to a car, some money, and a map.
+That’s how exciting it was– like someone had given our younger selves the keys to a car, some money, and a map.

 This is me.

 Before our trip, we had never spent a significant amount of time together.
 We’d met at summer camp the year we were officially teenagers.
 A time when I had bangs and braces and wore floral shorts.
-And Lara sported 90′s glasses and a denim poncho.
+Lara sported 90’s glasses and a denim poncho.

 We were the only two girls who didn’t have pierced ears.
 And whose parents didn’t own a television.
 And who had never heard of Easy Cheese.